-Don’t lock yourself into any cloud provider when using Kubernetes
+Don’t lock yourself into any cloud when using Kubernetes

-No application management of everything running on top of Kubernetes
+No lifecycle management of everything running on top of Kubernetes

 Speed is everything to bring new products and applications to market.
 No one wants to slow down developers.
-Empower developers and scale-up with speed while ensuring quality, compliance, governance, avoid lock-in, and lower operational burden
+Empower developers, ensure quality, compliance, and governance, avoid lock-in, and lower the operational burden

 Avoid Cloud Lock-In

 Are you worried that you can’t adopt cloud-native technology without becoming completely reliant on one cloud provider?
 One way that organizations outsource management for Kubernetes is to use one of the cloud provider’s Kubernetes versions in conjunction with a variety of cloud provider native services.
 This is often faster than using vanilla Kubernetes and managing integrations and infrastructure in-house, but it also completely locks the organization into the cloud provider and often becomes very expensive.

 This approach also takes away the flexibility to change cloud providers in the future while increasing the financial risks.
 With Otomi, you don’t have to lock yourself into any cloud provider or risk rapidly increasing cloud service bills in order to get the fastest possible platform to deploy containerized applications.